Bujinkan: Kyu levels

 The Bujinkan Dōjō has a series of kyū (grades) below the level of shodan.
 The new student starts at mukyu ("without grade") and progresses from kukyu (9-kyu), the lowest rank, to ikkyu (1-kyu), the highest.
 Unranked (mukyū) practitioners wear white belts, kyu grade practitioners wear green belts (men) or red belts (women), and those with ranks of shōdan and above wear black belts.
 In some dojos kyu-level practitioners – especially in children's classes – wear colored belts, though the actual color of the belt varies from place to place.
 In Japan it was once customary for kyu-level men to wear green belts over a black ninjutsugi and women to wear red belts over a purple ninjutsugi, but this practice has largely been abandoned.
-Currently, both male and female Bujinkan practitioners now wear green belts over a black ninjutsugi and on the feet they wear tabi (soft-sole tabi for indoor training and jika-tabi for outdoor training) at most dojos.
+Currently, both male and female Bujinkan practitioners now wear green or red belts respectively over a black ninjutsugi; on the feet they wear tabi (soft-sole tabi for indoor training and jika-tabi for outdoor training) at most dojos.

 Dan levels

-There are fifteen dan grades in the Bujinkan, although only ten are formally recognised (10th dan has five levels within it).
-With the exception of fifth dan (see below) there are no fixed criteria for attaining each grade.
-Different dojos have their own approaches based on the cultural environment and the instructor's preference.
+There are ten dan grades in the Bujinkan, with the final judan level having an additional five levels of rank.
+With the exception of fifth dan (see below), there are no fixed criteria for attaining each grade.
+Different dojos have their own approaches based on the cultural environment and the instructor's preferences.

-Typically the study of tenchijin ryaku no maki (scrolls of heaven, earth and man) guides progression from 9-kyu to shodan (1st dan) and comprises all the fundamental techniques required for advanced study thereafter.
-Until 4th dan the student is expected to focus on developing strong foundations and to perfect their form.
-At 5th dan the training focus changes to becoming more responsive and responding naturally in dynamic & increasingly challenging situations.
+Typically the study of tenchijin ryaku no maki (scrolls of heaven, earth and man) guides progression from 9-kyu to shodan (1st dan) and comprises all of the fundamental techniques required for advanced study thereafter.
+Until fourth dan, the student is expected to focus on developing strong foundations and to perfect their form.
+At fifth dan, the training focus changes to becoming more responsive and responding naturally in dynamic & increasingly challenging situations.

 In order to attain fifth dan (godan), fourth dan practitioners must submit to a sakki (or godan) test before the sōke to establish that they are able to sense the presence of danger and evade it, which is considered a fundamental survival skill.
 After passing this test, a practitioner is considered to be under the protection of the Bujin, or Guiding Spirits, and is entitled to apply for a teaching license (shidōshi menkyo).
 A shidōshi (士道師) is entitled to open their own Bujinkan dōjō and grade students up to fourth dan.
 A practitioner between first dan and fourth dan may become a licensed assistant teacher (shidōshi-ho) if backed by and acting under the supervision of a shidōshi.
 In the Bujinkan, a person ranked tenth dan or higher is often referred to as a shihan.